PalashPandey/MetaMutationalSigs/README.md

 Because of the variation in the results from these different packages it is valuable to survey them

 Results:
 We created this package *MetaMutationalSigs* to facilitate comprehensive mutational signature analysis by creating a wrapper for different packages and providing a standard format for their outputs so that they can be effectively compared.
+We have also standardized the input formats accepted by various packages so ease interoperability.
 We also create standard visualizations for the results of all packages to ensure easy analysis.
 Our software is easy to install and use through Docker ,a package manager that automates the dependencies.